RankSys/RankSys/README.md

 }
 ~~~

-In our experiments, recommendations are conveniently stored in files for later access of metrics that evaluate their accuracy, novelty or diversity.
-For that purpose, we include a `RecommendationFormat` interface whose implementations specify the format in which recommendations are written in and read from files:
+In our experiments, recommendations can be conveniently stored in files for later access of metrics that evaluate their accuracy, novelty or diversity.
+For that purpose, we include a `RecommendationFormat` interface, the implementations of which specify the format in which recommendations are written in and read from files:
 ~~~
 public interface RecommendationFormat<U, I> {
     ...